 It has been stated before that most of the Bell-Tainter graphophones had proven unreliable in service and had been withdrawn in favor of Edison phonographs.
 In spite of this, Lippincott was being compelled by the American Graphophone Company to buy from them 5,000 machines a year, as had been agreed when North American was organized.
 What Lippincott was to do with them was a secondary matter.
-He couldn't have used so many graphophones, even if they had worked, since there were only about 3,000 machines of either type in operation in 1891.
+He couldn't worked, since there were only about 3,000 machines of either type in operation in 1891.
 This contractual obligation was one of many contributing factors to Lippincott's bankruptcy and death in 1892.
 Edison, as a chief creditor of North American, eventually became president of the company.
 He tried to achieve a settlement of affairs with the local companies by repurchasing phonograph and equipment sales rights from them for a percentage of their sales to date.
 This effort to centralize the operations of the sprawling corporation failed when the local companies could not agree to any terms.
-The American Graphophone Company was the chief instigator of the opposition and litigation brought by them was to plague Edison for years.
-As a last resort, Edison was forced eventually to declare the North American Phonograph Company bankrupt; at the subsequent bankruptcy sale, he was sole bidder on the combined assets of the Edison Phonograph Co. and what remained of North American.
+American Graphophone Company was the chief instigator of the opposition and litigation brought by them was to plague Edison for years.
+As a last resort, Edison was forced eventually to declare the North American Phonograph Company bankrupt; at the subsequent bankruptcy sale, he was sole bidder on the combined assets of the was sole bidder on the combined assets of the Edison Phonograph Co. and what remained of North American.
 He was able thereby to regain control of many of his valuable patents, which he had assigned to North American.
-(On this subject, it is worth notifi milleritan. (on this subject, it is worth noting that as of 1895, Edison had applied personally for 81 patents on the phono-graph; the Bell brothers, Charles S. Tainter and Thomas Hood MacDonald had secured a total of ten on the graphophones.
-Moreover, the Grapho-phone Co. had pirated certain features of the Edison phonograph: the tapered mandrel, the solid wax cylinder, and the improved sapphire recording stylus.
+(On this subject, it is worth noting that as of 1895, Edison had applied personally for 61 patents on the phonograph; the Bell brothers, Charles S. Tainter and Thomas Hood MacDonald had secured a total of ten on the graphophones.
+Moreover, the Graphoten on the graphophones.
+Moreover, the Graphophone Co. had pirated certain features of the Edison phonograph: the tapered mandrel, the solid wax cylinder, and the improved sapphire recording stylus.
 Ethical considerations aside, this did result in a standardization of the records produced by the two companies which simplifies matters considerably for the collector of early cylinder records.
 The patent scorecard is cited to show who did the most research and development work on the phonograph.)